Freakling/SaveMyZomboid/README.md

 It allows you to rotate multiple save slots, recover saves, restore old versions, and automatically back up (save) your world while playing.
 # !
 BACKUP YOUR SAVE FILES BEFORE USING THIS TOOL !

+This is built and tested for unstable build 42.
+It should work for future builds as well

 ---

 ![alt text](image-2.png)